Unrolling Graph-based Douglas-Rachford Algorithm for Image Interpolation with Informed Initialization

 \subsection{Experimental Setup}

-All experiments were carried out in a Python 3.12 environment, with all models implemented using PyTorch and trained on NVIDIA GeForce RTX 3090 hardware.
-To train each learning model, we employed the DIV2K\cite{agustsson2017ntire} dataset, which contains 800 high-resolution training images and 100 validation images.
-Due to the high image resolution, we randomly segmented each image into 64$\times$64 size patches for model training.
-For model evaluation, we employed the Kodak \cite{kodak1993kodak}, Urban100 \cite{huang2015single}, and McM \cite{zhang2011color} datasets.
-Owing to the model's architectural design, our method does not operate directly on the entire image.
-Instead, images are divided into 64$\times$64 size patches for interpolation.
-Overlapping regions and edge blurring are weighted to achieve smooth fusion for image reconstruction.
-In contrast, the comparison method performs interpolation directly on the full image.
+All models were implemented in PyTorch (Python 3.12) and trained on an NVIDIA GeForce RTX 3090 GPU.
+To train each learning model, we used the DIV2K\,\cite{agustsson2017ntire} dataset, containing $800$ high-res training images and $100$ validation images.
+Each training image was segmented into 10 non-overlapping $64 \times 64$ patches.
+For evaluation, we used the Kodak\,\cite{kodak1993kodak1}, Urban100\,\cite{huang2015single}, and McM\,\cite{zhang2011color} datasets.
+Note that our method operated on $64 \times 64$ patches with a 16-pixel overlap for interpolation, and overlapped regions were averaged to achieve smooth image reconstruction.
+In contrast, competing methods performed interpolation directly on the full image.

+We focused on image interpolation in the single-channel Y (luminance).
+To create input, we considered two sampling scenarios to simulate pixel loss: i) \textit{Uniform Sampling}, where we removed 50\% pixels from a full Y-channel image in a regular checkerboard pattern; and ii) \textit{Random Sampling}, where 50\% pixels were removed randomly from the image grid.
+We employed a learnable version of the traditional Bicubic interpolator, named \texttt{Bicubic+}, as the initial pseudo-linear interpolator $\mathbf{\Theta}$ for our model.
+Unlike conventional Bicubic which employs fixed analytic kernels, \texttt{Bicubic+} utilizes a lightweight MLP to predict the $4\times4$ weights based on coordinate differences.
+This enables adaptation to local image content.
+This initial interpolator $\bTheta$ ensured the subsequent unrolled network parameter optimization started within a high-quality objective function basin.

-We focused on single-channel Y (luminance) image interpolation applications.
-To create input images, we started with a full Y-channel image and then removed approximately 50\% of pixel values in a checkerboard pattern, equivalent to retaining two out of every four pixels in a checkerboard distribution.
-The model architecture employs a two-stage cascaded perturbation network ($\P$ + $\P^{(2)}$), featuring a shallow CNN as the feature extractor with 4 convolutional layers, each producing 48 feature maps.
-The number of unfolded CG layers is set to 15, and the number of unfolded DR layers is also set to 15.
-The batch size is 8, the learning rate is 1e-3, and an early stopping strategy with patience=5 is used, employing the Adam optimizer.
+As illustrated in Fig.~\ref{fig:overview}, we first obtain the initial interpolated image via the \texttt{Bicubic+} interpolator and the adjacency matrix $\mathbf{A}$ using the interpolation theorem.
+Subsequently, our model employs a two-stage cascaded perturbation network ($\mathbf{P} + \mathbf{P}^{(2)}$), where the perturbation matrices are generated by a graph learning module featuring a shallow CNN feature extractor with 2 convolutional layers, each producing 48 feature maps.
+The architecture consists of 15 unfolded DR layers (see Fig.~\ref{fig:architecture}), each containing 5 BiCG layers.
+Training utilized the Adam optimizer with a batch size of 8, a learning rate of 1e-3, and an early stopping patience of 5.